The Katowice problem and autohomeomorphisms of $\omega^*$: Introduction

 \section{Introduction}

-The Katowice problem is about \v{C}ech-Stone remainders of discrete spaces.
+The Katowice problem, posed by Marian Turza\'nski, is about \v{C}ech-Stone remainders of discrete spaces.
 Let $\kappa$ and~$\lambda$ be two infinite cardinals, endowed with the discrete topology.
-The question now is: if the remainders $\kappa^*$ and~$\lambda^*$ are homeomorphic must the cardinals $\kappa$ and~$\lambda$ be equal?
+The Katowice problem asks \begin{quote} If the remainders $\kappa^*$ and~$\lambda^*$ are homeomorphic must the cardinals~$\kappa$ and~$\lambda$ be equal? \end{quote}

 Since the weight of $\kappa^*$ is equal to~$2^\kappa$ it is immediate that the Generalized Continuum Hypothesis implies a yes answer.
 In joint work Balcar and Frankiewicz established that the answer is actually positive without any additional assumptions, \emph{except possibly for the first two infinite cardinals}.
 More precisely